innovacy/Up/README.md

 the most light-weight and fastest wiki's, documentations or simple websites, without writing one line of any PHP code, HTML or CSS.

+This is a pre-release for the Version 2.0.
+Check the [Changelog](CHANGELOG.md) to see what is and what isn't implemented and what is planned.

 ## Features